dscalgo/lzhb/README.md

 When no input filename is supplied, each line of the standard input is proceessed.
 The outputfile argument is ignored.

-When an output filename is supplied, the program outputs a simple bit-packed binary encoding of the phrases.
+When an output filename is supplied, the program outputs a naive bit-packed binary encoding of the phrases.
 The following extensions are appended to the filename:

 - .lz
-  - standard lz encoding with (length, source)
+  - standard lz encoding with (length, source).
+Produced with `lzhb3`.
 - .lzp
-  - standard lz encoding with (position, source)
+  - standard lz encoding with (position, source).
+Produced with `lzhb3`.
 - .lzc
-  - standard lz encoding with (length, source, char)
+  - standard lz encoding with (length, source, char).
+Produced with `lzhb3 -a`.
 - .lzcp
-  - standard lz encoding with (position, source, char)
+  - standard lz encoding with (position, source, char).
+Produced with `lzhb3 -a`.
 - .lzx
-  - modified lz encoding with (length, source, period)
+  - modified lz encoding with (length, source, period).
+Produced with `lzhb4`.
 - .lzxp
-  - modified lz encoding with (position, source, period)
+  - modified lz encoding with (position, source, period).
+Produced with `lzhb4`.
 - .lzxc
-  - modified lz encoding with (length, source, period, char)
+  - modified lz encoding with (length, source, period, char).
+Produced with `lzhb4 -a`.
 - .lzxcp
-  - modified lz encoding with (position, source, period, char)
+  - modified lz encoding with (position, source, period, char).
+Produced with `lzhb4 -a`.

 ## Known Issues